 Secjuice is the only non-profit, independent and volunteer led publication in the information security space.
-We are seventy strong group of writers focused on cybersecurity, information security, network security and open source intelligence (OSINT).
+We are a private members writing club focused on cybersecurity, information security, network security, social engineering and open source intelligence (OSINT).

 We believe that our true value as professionals lies in our ability to share our experiences, findings, insights and knowledge with others through our writing.
 We mentor white, grey and black hat hackers, polish their articles and help them translate their skills into public facing writing experience and freelance writing opportunities.

 Our members feel a strong sense of civic duty, it's what drives us to spread our knowledge and experiences with our community.
 We feel that defending the interests of the infosec space and speaking truth to power is our duty and within our remit.

 Secjuice pays homage to the infosec space and we are proud to be an independent voice in our industry.
 We don't do advertising or sponsors, and we definitely don't do podcasts.
 We deliver the written word and help our writers find their voice.